Missing-Skills/materials/SCHEDULE.md

 ## May 8 - Week 13: Seeking Help and Asking Questions

+Outline:

 - How to Google
 - ChatGPT
 - How to ask questions and communicate
+  - Stackoverflow "How to write a good question"